FeverDevJohnny/impactcontroller/README.md

-Thank you for installing Impact Controller!
+Thank you for installing Impact!
 This section will go over what you need to know to use impact correctly.

 == QUICKSTART GUIDE ==